How do I create an MX record?

-An MX (Mail Exchange) record tells a sending mail server where to deliver email that is sent to your (sub)domain.
+An MX (Mail Exchange) record tells a sending mail server where to deliver an email that is sent to your (sub)domain.
 By default, this is set to the one.com servers, but you can change them to other external servers.

 If you have a web hosting subscription with us, then you would only change the MX records if you want to receive your email through another provider, for example, Google or Office 365.